gnolang/blog/posts/2025-05-12_kernel_realm/README.md

 Gno is a distributed multi-user virtual computer implemented on top of the blockchain, so that every operation occurs in a deterministic way.
-User program code and memory states are made temper proof by the use of merkle trees and consensus based verification, all provided by the underlying blockchain storage layer, itself distributed.
+User program code and memory states are made tamper-proof by the use of merkle trees and consensus-based verification, all provided by the underlying blockchain storage layer, itself distributed.

 In Gno, the equivalent of computer processes are *realms*.
-Each realm is like an always active process, running for ever, like for example a web server.
+Each realm is like an always-active process, running forever, like for example a web server.
 In a regular system, a live process is defined by its PID, its memory, and the set of system resources it uses at a given time (files, connections, etc).
-Similarly in Gno, a realm is defined by its identity (a unique crypto address), its global memory state (the content of memory when the realm is at rest), which may contain for example the amount of coins it detains.
+Similarly in Gno, a realm is defined by its identity (a unique crypto address), its global memory state (the content of memory when the realm is at rest), which may contain for example the amount of coins it retains.

-A realm may provide services to other realms through the exported public functions it declares, and it may use services provided by other realms by importing another realm functions and directly calling the other realm function in its code.
-The way of declaring exported function, and importing them is exactly identical to the way that packages are defined in the Go language.
+A realm may provide services to other realms through the exported public functions it declares, and it may use services provided by other realms by importing another realm's functions and directly calling the other realm function in its code.
+The way of declaring exported functions, and importing them is exactly identical to the way that packages are defined in the Go language.
 A realm is a Gno process, but is a also a package (in the Go sense).